AdobeDocs/experience-platform.en/help/query-service/ui/query-schedules.md

 ![The details section of the Scheduled Queries workspace with a list of query runs highlighted for a scheduled query.](../images/ui/query-schedules/list-of-scheduled-runs.png)

 See the [monitor scheduled queried guide](./monitor-queries.md#inline-actions) for complete information on how to monitor the status of all query jobs through the UI.

+Select a **[!UICONTROL Query run ID]** from the list to navigate to the query run overview.
+For a full breakdown of the information available on the [query run overview](./monitor-queries.md#query-run-overview), see the monitor scheduled queries documentation.

 To monitor scheduled queries using the Query Service API, see the [scheduled query run endpoints guide](../api/runs-scheduled-queries.md).

 ## Delete or disable a schedule {#delete-schedule}